keboola/connection-docs/components/extractors/storage/storage-api/index.md

 This extractor loads single or multiple tables from a Keboola Connection project and stores them in a bucket in your current project.
-The component can be used in situations where [Data Catalog](/catalog/) cannot, e.g. when moving data between two different [organizations](/management/organization) or regions.
+The component can be used in situations where [Data Catalog](/catalog/) cannot, e.g., when moving data between two different [organizations](/management/organization) or regions.

 ## Prepare API Token
 The extractor requires an [API Token](/management/project/tokens/) with **read-only** access to a **single bucket**.